 What if my application contains elements of professional development?

-Your proposal can include elements of professional development, as long as it's in conjunction with your project.
-You can allocate up to $3,000 for career-building activity eg. participation in workshops, mentorships, internships, residencies etc..
+Your proposal can include elements of professional development as part of a project or standalone professional development eg. participation in workshops, mentorships, internships, residencies etc

 If you wish to apply for a more substantial professional development proposal, we recommend that you consider applying for a Carclew Fellowship (up to $10,000).
 Click here for more information.